 Where does the money go?

 House raffles often take place in conjunction with a charity that the house owners care about.
 In the example of Win My Beach Home, the owners are working with Brain Tumour Research and Surfers Against Sewage.

 Property owner Jan Michaelis, a former Olympic snowboarder, said: “We decided to raffle off our property for a variety of reasons.
-With Covid-19 lockdown restrictions, charities are in desperate need for help, so we thought we could raise some vital cash for two charities that are close to our hearts, we therefore are giving 10 per cent of net ticket sales to charity.
+With Covid-19 lockdown restrictions, charities are in desperate need for help.
+So we thought we could raise some vital cash for two charities that are close to our hearts.
+We are therefore are giving 10 per cent of net ticket sales to charity.

 “We have friends that have battled with a brain tumour, yet research into this is greatly under-funded so we chose Brain Tumour Research to donate funds to.
-We have also experienced pollution in the ocean first-hand, which is why we selected Surfers Against Sewage.
+With our second charity, we have experienced pollution in the ocean first-hand, which is why we selected Surfers Against Sewage.